divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 - Dispute Settlement Office (conciliation): the case opens with a formal attempt at reconciliation.
 If not resolved, a report enables filing before the Family Court.

-- Filing & service: the petition sets out the facts of harm with exhibits attached.
-Proper service on the husband—especially if abroad—is essential and often the main driver of timing.
+- Filing and service: the petition sets out the facts of harm with exhibits attached.
+Proper service on the husband — especially if abroad — is essential and often the main driver of timing.

-- Hearings & proof: the court may hear witnesses, consider documents, and order expert steps where appropriate.
+- Hearings and proof: the court may hear witnesses, consider documents, and order expert steps where appropriate.
 Interim orders on maintenance or child measures can be requested on a separate track.

 - Judgment: if the court finds that harm is established and reconciliation is unrealistic, it issues a judicial divorce.
 Timeframes are case-specific and measured in months; international service can extend them.